elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 - What if its jus normal web spoofing attack scenario?
 - Even if the attacker manages to redirect the victim to the spoofed webserver a careful user would notice that either
 	- The address displayed in the browsers address bar is not luminus
-    - The address displays but TLS/SSL authentication protocol reject the connection
+    - The address displays but **TLS/SSL authentication protocol reject the connection**
-> Hence the attack on the previous slide, is much more dangerous: It can trick all browsesr user!
+> Hence the attack previously, is much more dangerous: It can trick all browsesr user!

 #### UTF-8 Character exploits
 UTF-8 is a character encoding capable of encoding all 1m valid code points in unicode using one to four 8 bit bytes